m2lines/m2lines.github.io/content/jobs/_index.md

 ### Princeton University

-Apply for any of the following four positions [here](https://www.princeton.edu/acad-positions/position/19081).

-* 1 postdoc to apply machine learning techniques to develop a parameterization of model bias correction in the context of an ocean data assimilation system.

-* 1 postdoc to apply machine learning techniques to improve the representation of vertical mixing in the ocean surface boundary layer for climate model applications.

-* 1 postdoc to apply machine learning techniques to a sea ice data assimilation system with the goal of improving structural errors in a coupled sea ice model.

 * 1 postdoc to implement existing machine-learned parameterizations in the MOM6 ocean model and to further develop/implement machine-learned parameterizations of missing processes and model bias in both MOM6 and the sea-ice model SIS2.
+[Apply here]( ttps://www.princeton.edu/acad-positions/position/20861)

 ### Future openings: